ClintWinter/laravel-fresh/README.md

 #### TL;DR

-There's a lot in these next subsections that cover each and every depedency needed to get PHP up and running.
+There's a lot happening in the following subsections that cover each and every depedency needed to get PHP up and running.
 I'm dropping a reference here so you can speed through it the next time you're here:

 ```
 $ sudo add-apt-repository ppa:ondrej/php